GaryAllenGit/JNI_Demo/README.md

 If all goes well the output "Hello World!" will be printed to the screen.

+A variation of the above uses C++ to implement the "sayHello" method (instead of C).
+Rebuild the shared library from C++ and rerun the Java program with the following commands:

+    g++ -fPIC -I"$JAVA_HOME/include" -I"$JAVA_HOME/include/linux" -shared -o libhello.so HelloWorldJNI.cpp
+    java -Djava.library.path=.
+HelloWorldJNI

 2. A simple calculator example

-The above example has no parameter passing and no value returned from the called C function.
+The above example has no parameter passing and no value returned from the called C (or C++) function.
 The following example includes both of these.

 Again, import the code into IntelliJ and open the embedded terminal.
 If not already in the src folder then cd to it (as above), then type: